weseek/mongodb-awesome-backup/README.md

 ------------

 * Amazon IAM Access Key ID/Secret Access Key
-  * which can access to Amazon S3 buckets
+  * which must have the access lights of the target Amazon S3 bucket.

 Usage
 -----